Waterfowl Hunting Methods

 - hunt waterfowl or cranes over manipulated planted millet, unless the millet was planted not less than one year prior to hunting;

 No person, while hunting waterfowl anywhere in the state, may possess shotgun shells containing lead shot or loose lead shot for use in muzzleloaders.
-Approved shot includes steel, including copper, nickel or zinc coated steel, bismuth-tin, tungsten-iron, tungsten-polymer (i.e., molyshot), and any other non-toxic material approved by the director of the U.S. Fish and Wildlife Service.
+Approved shot includes steel, including copper, nickel or zinc coated steel, bismuth-tin, tungsten-iron, tungsten-polymer (i.e., molyshot), and any other non-toxic material approved by the director of the USFWS.
+Tungsten-matrix and tin shot are temporarily approved for this season.

 One fully feathered wing or head must remain attached to dressed migratory game birds while being transported between the place taken and the personal residence of the hunter, the personal residence of another person receiving the dressed birds or a public cold storage plant.
 This regulation does not apply to doves taken in Texas.
 One fully feathered wing or head must remain attached to all migratory game birds imported from Mexico.